opencadc/caom2/bifrost/src/intTest/README.md

 ## content
 The tests expect a few IRIS observations in the CAOM database.
-These can be obtained by running `icewind` (was caom2harvester) with basePublisherID=ivo://opencadc.org/ to guive them the expected "developer" publisherID.
+These can be obtained by running `icewind` (was caom2harvester) with basePublisherID=ivo://opencadc.org/ to give them the expected "developer" publisherID.